guyroutledge/atozcss/_drafts/2016-05-11-keyframe-animations-with-sass.md

 of the `animation-name`, `animation-duration`, `animation-direction` and `animation-timing-function` properties.

-With this style of animation, we specify the styles for key points in the animation and the browser works out all the in-between states automatically.
+With this type of animation, we specify the styles for key points in the animation and the browser works out all the in-between states automatically.